-Much of the course content, homework, and quizzes will be available online, but this is primarily a face-to-face class, meaning lecture attendance is both important and mandatory.
+Much of the course content, homework, and quizzes will be available online, but lecture attendance is both important and mandatory.

 Part of your grade will be determined by your participation in class.
 That includes participating every day during the lecture/seminars.